bigmoby/addon-wireguard-client/README.md

   sysctl: error setting key 'net.ipv4.conf.all.src_valid_mark': Read-only file system
 ```

-it's because you are trying to give access from every ip in the planet.
+it's because you are trying to create routes to/from every possible IP through the WireGuard interface.
 Simply use single ips or ip classes that need to be connected.
 If you don't own a static ip address you can consider a VPN.

 ## Contributing